 CARBONDALE, IL (KFVS) - Carbondale city leaders are taking up the topic of alcohol again.

-On Tuesday, they'll discuss whether gas stations and convenient stores can sell alcohol.
+One of the many issues on the agenda was whether gas stations and convenient stores can sell alcohol.